let-def/cuite/doc/CAMLregion.md

 This library helps accomplishing two main tasks:

-- constructing and deconstructing OCaml values, interpreting them in a meaningful way from the C language (for instance by mapping back-and-forth between OCaml and C representations of integers, of strings, etc);
+1. constructing and deconstructing OCaml values, interpreting them in a meaningful way from the C language (for instance by mapping back-and-forth between OCaml and C representations of integers, of strings, etc);
-- cooperating with the OCaml garbage collector, or GC, the runtime service that takes care of managing OCaml memory.
+2. cooperating with the OCaml garbage collector, or GC, the runtime service that takes care of managing OCaml memory.

-Even though both tasks are much more difficult than when working from within OCaml code (the typechecker will not help you in foreign code), it is at least possible to reason locally, in a compositional way, about OCaml values.
-For instance, building nested tuples just involves repeatedly building flat ones.
+Even though both tasks are much more difficult than when working from within OCaml code (the typechecker will not help you in foreign code), it is at least possible to reason locally, in a compositional way, about OCaml values -- task (1).
+For instance, building nested tuples just involves repeatedly building flat tuples.

-The same cannot be said about the second task.
+The same cannot be said about task (2).
 The GC needs to know about all OCaml values that are manipulated from C code, and can look at them at almost any moment.
 These restrictions are not natural while programming in C and can lead to subtle bugs that are hard to discover.

 Most of the time the GC will not do any work, preferring to wait for a batch of work that is big enough to amortize its overhead.
 As such an improper use of the OCaml API can go unnoticed for a long time.
-But even once harm has been done, it might just lead to a corruption of the OCaml heap that will affect an unrelated piece of code.
+But even once harm has been done, it might just lead to a corruption of the OCaml heap that will affect an unrelated piece of code, and fail much later in the program.

-In short, GC bugs combine two nasty properties: they cannot be studied in isolation and they trigger depending on a complex set of conditions that cannot be inferred by solely looking at the buggy code.
+GC bugs combine two nasty properties: they cannot be studied in isolation and they trigger depending on a complex set of conditions that cannot be inferred by solely looking at the buggy code.

 *: The low-level programming community jokingly dubbed these Heisenbugs and Mandelbugs, for their uncertain and chaotic nature.